 Lumbini is a holy place for the followers of Lord Budhha.
 Lumbini is cited as a cultural heritage by UNESCO where thousands of visitors are expected every year in Lumbini.

 The Lumbini Museum, Maya Devi pond, Ashoka Pillar, and the sal tree are some major attractions of Lumbini.
 Inside the museum, you will see the ancient bricks laid as they were while constructing the palace of King Suddhodhan and queen Mayadevi.

 The sal tree under which Mayadevi gave birth to Lord Budhha is also preserved to date.
 The Mayadevi pond is where she used to take bath and Lord Buddha also took a bath there after birth.

-Countries such as China, Malaysia, Cambodia, Myanmar, Japan have constructed a temple that reflects the artistic construction influenced by Buddhism.
+Countries such as China, Malaysia, Cambodia, Myanmar, and Japan have constructed a temple that reflects the artistic construction influenced by Buddhism.
 Similarly, the world peace pagoda is the symbol of peace that erects in white and golden color.

-Even a whole day won’t be enough to completely explore the Lumbini complex as it is expanded in a massive arena.
+Even a whole day won’t be enough to completely explore the Lumbini complex as it is expanded into a massive arena.
 You have to walk a lot.
 It is slightly difficult to find accommodation of your choice in Lumbini.
 Hotel rooms can be expensive.
 For only 1 or 2 days, your expense may not exceed NPR.
 10,000.

-Bandipur is one of the spectacular places in Nepal that is perfect for hiking but, I don’t know why it hasn’t gained much popularity like other destinations.
+Bandipur is one of the spectacular places in Nepal that is perfect for hiking but, I don’t know why it hasn’t gained much popularity as other destinations.
 Bandipur is a small village with the thick settlement of Newar.